Intrauterine device: Prevalence and popularity

 Globally, 14.3% of married or partnered women of reproductive age (15–49) use intrauterine contraception as their preferred method of family planning.
 A study found that female family planning providers choose LARC methods more often (41.7%) than the general public (12.1%).
 However, the adoption of IUDs varies significantly across different regions.
 In Asia, IUD is particularly popular, with 27% of contraceptive users relying on it, while in Oceania, the usage rate is much lower at 1.8%.
 Geographically, the majority of IUD users—over 80% worldwide—are concentrated in Asia, with nearly two-thirds (64%) of these users living in China, according to a 2011 United Nations review.

 IUD use is more prevalent in less developed regions (15.1% of women) compared to more developed regions (9.2% of women).
 Within continents, there are significant variations.
-For instance, in Europe, IUD usage ranges from 5% in Southern Europe to 16–28% in countries like France and Scandinavia.
+For instance, in Europe, IUD use ranges from 5% in Southern Europe to 16–28% in countries like France and Scandinavia.
 In Africa, IUD use is relatively low in sub-Saharan regions (less than 2%) but higher in Northern Africa, particularly in countries such as Egypt (36.1%) and Tunisia (27.8%).
 In the United States, the use of IUDs increased from 0.8% in 1995 to 7.2% from the period of 2006 to 2014 and to 10.5% in a 2017-2019 survey.
 IUD usage rates are also influenced by ethnicity within the United States, with Hispanic women more likely to use IUD compared to Caucasian women.

 Among birth control methods, IUDs, along with other contraceptive implants, result in the greatest satisfaction among users.